porridge/tabliczka/README.md

 ### Basic Operation

 The application selects a question from a 10x10 multiplication table and displays it in the middle of the screen.
-It also displays four answers to choose from: below, above and on both sides of the question.
+It also displays possible answers to choose from, next to the question.
 Only one of the answers is correct.

 The user needs to select the correct answer by pressing a key corresponding to the position of the answer.